Note

 Choose whether you want to allow trusted Azure services to bypass the firewall.
 For the list of trusted Azure services for Azure Service Bus, see the Trusted Azure services section.

 Selected networks.
-This option enables public access to the namespace using an access key from selected networks.
+This option enables public access to the namespace from selected networks by using an access key.

 Important

-If you choose Selected networks, add at least one IP firewall rule or a virtual network that will have access to the namespace.
+If you choose Selected networks, add at least one IP firewall rule or a virtual network that has access to the namespace.
 Choose Disabled if you want to restrict all traffic to this namespace over private endpoints only.

 All networks (default).
-This option enables public access from all networks using an access key.
-If you select the All networks option, Service Bus accepts connections from any IP address (using the access key).
+This option enables public access from all networks by using an access key.
+If you select the All networks option, Service Bus accepts connections from any IP address (by using the access key).
 This setting is equivalent to a rule that accepts the 0.0.0.0/0 IP address range.

 To allow access from only specified IP address, select the Selected networks option if it isn't already selected.
 In the Firewall section, follow these steps: